 Now all MQTT traffic to this server should be responded to as expected.

-Also you can access Windows drives and folders check under the /mnt/ folder.
+Also when your run WSL you can access your normal Windows drive and folders check under the /mnt/ folder.

 One drawback to be aware of… (reboots)